CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Related Works

 To overcome this, decoupled GS-SLAM methods have been proposed \cite{sandstrom2024splat,sarikamis2024ig,peng2024rtg,ha2024rgbd,huang2024photo}.
 Splat-SLAM \cite{sandstrom2024splat} and IG-SLAM \cite{sarikamis2024ig} utilize pre-trained dense bundle adjustment \cite{teed2021droid} for camera pose tracking and proxy depth maps for map optimization.
 RTG-SLAM \cite{peng2024rtg} incorporates frame-to-model ICP for tracking and renders depth by focusing on the most prominent opaque Gaussians.
 GS-ICP-SLAM \cite{ha2024rgbd} achieve remarkably high speeds (up to 107 FPS) by leveraging the shared covariances between G-ICP \cite{segal2009generalized} and 3DGS \cite{kerbl20233d}, with scale alignment of Gaussian primitives.
 Photo-SLAM \cite{huang2024photo} employs ORB-SLAM3 \cite{campos2021orb} for tracking and introduces a coarse-to-fine map optimization for robust performance.

-These methods achieve state-of-the-art PSNR with a large number of Gaussian primitives, as presented in \Figref{Performance-on-TUM-RGBD}.
-This phenomenon is attributed to the computational misalignment that occurs during photorealistic rendering in GS-SLAM.
-In this paper, we delve into this phenomenon and propose an innovative computational alignment technique to enhance PSNR while reducing the number of Gaussian points required, all within the constraints of real-time SLAM operations.
+These methods achieve state-of-the-art PSNR with a large number of Gaussian primitives, as presented in \Figref{Overview-of-GS-SLAM}, which will limit the application of real-time GS-SLAM in large-scale scenarios due to increased computational demands.
+In this paper, we delve into the limitations of existing GS-SLAM and propose an innovative computational alignment technique to enhance PSNR while reducing the number of Gaussian primitives required, all within the constraints of real-time SLAM operations.